alfusinigoj/scoped_logging_with_serilog/README.md

     }
 ```

 - Now we are all set to run and test the application, when you run the application you will see that all the logs under a single scope will be grouped by the unique/correlation id, as below.
-Here CorrelationId is the property we set as unique identifier for a request
+Here CorrelationID is the property we set as unique identifier for a request
 ```
     info: Scoped.logging.Serilog.Controllers.ValuesController[0]
-      => ConnectionId:0HLFTAFDRCVND => RequestId:0HLFTAFDRCVND:00000001 RequestPath:/api/values/12 => CorrelationId:c00d1372-6b4f-402b-9666-0f93894a261e => Scoped.logging.Controllers.ValuesController.Get (Scoped.logging)
+      => ConnectionId:0HLFTAFDRCVND => RequestId:0HLFTAFDRCVND:00000001 RequestPath:/api/values/12 => CorrelationID:c00d1372-6b4f-402b-9666-0f93894a261e => Scoped.logging.Controllers.ValuesController.Get (Scoped.logging)
       Returning values '12' that was received
 ```

-### 2. Using Microsoft ILogger integrated with Serilog
+### 2. Using Microsoft ILogger integrated with Serilog (Using Microsoft.Logger.BeginScope())

 - Nuget package required (preferebly the latest one)
 ```